Weather

 Right.
 Now you are getting a feel for things and I haven't even come to water

-feet style distances this works well.
-Once we start talking in terms of the
+distances this works well but once we start talking in terms of the distances

-distances you use in geography air masses do not mix.
-The edges might fuzz out
+we use in geography air masses do not mix.
+The edges might fuzz out a bit but

-a bit but the rule is that the distinctions tend to persist until the
+the rule is that the distinctions tend to persist until the temperatures even

-OK so now you know why a good tropical storm, real climate rather than the
+OK so now you're beginning to see why a good tropical storm, real climate

-wimpy little weather we get in the UK, can convert you sun holiday destination
+rather than the wimpy little weather we get in the UK, can convert you holiday

 So what are the rules so we can understand the monster?